talut/rn-secure-storage/README.md

 ### Example

-You can find the usage example of package at example folder.
+You can find the usage example of the package in the example folder.

 ```console
 git clone https://github.com/talut/rn-secure-package